AdobeDocs/workfront.en/help/workfront-proof/wp-getstarted/system-information/codecs.md

 description: Codecs in Workfront Proof
 ---

-# Codecs in `Workfront Proof`
+# Codecs in Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Supported Codecs